Engaging and enabling younger generations to create sustainable communities is a key aspect to meeting SDGs and creating the workforce of the future.

 Addressing the youth skills gap

-After engaging and enabling younger generations to create more sustainable communities, young people have to be taught how to do so.
+After engaging and enabling younger generations to create more sustainable communities, young people must be taught how to do so.
 HCLTech’s TechBee program is dedicated to helping students pursue higher education and careers in the IT field.

 “The TechBee program is an early career program for Class XII students, and what they can do is a one-year training with HCLTech and they will be recruited as full-time employees,” said Jayaram.
 “And they can also pursue higher studies while in the job with the top universities.”